numfocus/gsoc/2017/proposals/michal-habera.md

 * This project will help me to dig deeper into FEniCS code and be a benefit for young and open-source community.
 Having some experience from this project would allow me to contribute to FEniCS even more in the future.
+* I pland to do a PhD that will inevitably use finite element method and its FEniCS implementation.

 ## Appendix